csdu/sankalan-2019/source/_events/coding-cup.blade.md

 teamSize: 1
 lang: cpp
 rounds:
-    - The students will have to solve the coding questions online.
+    - The students will have to solve the coding questions online on codechef.
 ---
 - One cash prize of Rs.1500/- and certificate to DU Undergraduate student.
-- One cash prize of Rs.1500/- and certificate to Non-DU Undergraduate student
+- One cash prize of Rs.1500/- and certificate to Non-DU Undergraduate/Masters student
 - CodeChef laddus 250 each to top 3 winners.
 - **Rules Follow :**
     1. Given a set of problems are to be solved and submitted in duration of 4 hours.